Isulong SEOPH Contest

 tactics using both Wikipedia and tagging, the panel asked the audience, "Who

-here knows what Wikipedia and tagging are
+here knows what Wikipedia and tagging are?" - less than half the room

 raised their hands.